Download PDF

 Open Markets

-Turkey has 23 preferential trade agreements in force.
-The trade-weighted average tariff rate is 4.7 percent, and 347 nontariff measures are in effect.
-Foreign investment is welcome, but restrictions remain in force in several sectors.
-Investors face lingering bureaucracy in the regulatory environment.
-The financial system has undergone a transformation that has increased transparency and competitiveness.
+The trade-weighted average tariff rate is 9.4 percent, and nontariff barriers constrain trade freedom.
+Foreign investment is officially welcome, but restrictions remain in a number of sectors.
+The financial system has undergone a rapid transformation and is now more transparent and competitive.